mongodb/mongo-ruby-driver/docs/REPLICA_SETS.md

     rake test:rs

 The suite will set up a five-node replica set by itself and ensure that driver behaves correctly even in the face of individual node failures.
-Node that the `mongod` executable must be in the search path for this to work.
+Note that the `mongod` executable must be in the search path for this to work.

 ### Further Reading